 “Yes, my house is only a few feet from there.”

 “Awesome, pack whatever you can and meet me there.
 Just sit down and wait for me in a dining booth!
-I have food drink and supplies.”
+I have some food, drink, and supplies.”

 “I guess the next time we talk will be in person.”